 - Greek salad

 - fries, seasoned with oregano salt

 For the tzatziki

-- Deseed the cucumber and grate using a coarse grater.
-Place into a sieve with a pinch of salt and set over a bowl for 5 minutes to allow the salt to leach out any excess water.
-Squeeze to get the cucumber as dry as possible.½ cucumber
+- Grate the cucumber using a coarse grater.
+Place the grated cucumber in a double layer of kitchen paper and wrap up.
+Squeeze to get the cucumber as dry as possible.¼ cucumber

 - In a small bowl, mix the cucumber with the Greek yoghurt, garlic, red wine vinegar, olive oil and season with salt and pepper.
 Taste and adjust seasoning if desired.¼ cucumber, 1 cup Greek yoghurt, 1 small of garlic clove, 1 tablespoon red wine vinegar, 1 tablespoon extra virgin olive oil, ½ teaspoon kosher salt, ⅛ teaspoon freshly ground black pepper

 - Place the lamb cubes, olive oil, cumin, oregano, paprika, kosher salt and black pepper into a large bowl or resealable bag along with the bashed garlic cloves.
 Mix well so that the lamb is thoroughly coated.
 Leave in the fridge to marinate for at least 4 hours, preferably overnight.1 ½ lb boneless lamb leg or shoulder, 1 ½ teaspoon dried oregano, ¾ teaspoon cumin, ¾ teaspoon paprika, 1 ½ teaspoon kosher salt, 4 tablespoon extra virgin olive oil, 3 cloves garlic, ¾ teaspoon freshly ground black pepper

 - Whilst the lamb is marinating, soak the skewers in water.
 Place the lamb cubes onto skewers along with the garlic cloves, if liked.